CheboiDerrick/my-portfolio/README.md

 - HTML
 - CSS
 - Bootstrap
+- You can also live view the website [here](https://cheboiderrick.github.io/my-portfolio/)

 ## Support and contact details
 Feel free to give suggestions or bugs and possible suggestions through: